 Check washing involves criminals stealing checks from mailboxes and changing the name of the payee to their own and often increasing the amount on the check.
 These scammers use chemicals found in most household cleaning products to erase the ink used to fill out the check and then rewrite whatever they want.
-We have a few tips to help prevent becoming a victim of check washing:
+We have a few tips for how to spot check fraud to help prevent becoming a victim of check washing:

 - Do not place outgoing mail in your mailbox with the flag up.
 Hand your mail to the mail carrier, place it in a secure USPS mailbox before the last pickup, or bring it into the Post Office.